royoelen/hanze-python-qtl-workshop/docs/source/qtl_mapping.rst

    (pqtl_env) $ python pyqtl_mapper.py --snp_file_location ${snp_loc} --probe_file_location ${probe_loc} --snp_positions_file_location ${snp_anno} --probe_positions_file_location ${probe_anno} --use_model linear --output_location ${result2_loc} --cis_distance 0 --cis True --confinements_snp_probe_pairs_location ${conf_loc}

 That should be quite a bit faster.
-Again, the results are also already available if you run into any computational issues in the confined_mapping.tsv.gz file `here <https://drive.google.com/drive/u/1/folders/1eU1RI9GjH9IQBGPWFMGW_IBcvKado4rH>`_
+Again, the results are also already available if you run into any computational issues in the confined_mapping.tsv file `here <https://drive.google.com/drive/u/1/folders/1eU1RI9GjH9IQBGPWFMGW_IBcvKado4rH>`_

 When you look at these results, you should see that we have less entries that were tested, but they are mostly significant, owing to our decreased multiple testing burden.